Do you feel like your Pinterest strategy isn’t bringing the results you need?

 If you really want your Pinterest strategy to take off, you must use Pinterest Analytics.

-And I know not all bloggers do this, so it’s a huge opportunity to get ahead of your competition more easily.
+I know not all bloggers do this, so it’s a huge opportunity to get ahead of your competition.

 Here’s what you should do:

 Head over to your Pinterest Analytics.
-You’ll find it on the top left under Analytics:
+You’ll find it in your top-left Pinterest navigation under Analytics > Overview:

 The best way to figure it out is to start clicking around to see how everything works.
 After a while, you’ll feel more comfortable with the tools you find.